focus-editor/focus/LOG.md

 + BUG: cursor is being drawn on the other pane sometimes
 + Ctrl + Mouse Wheel to increase/decrease editor font size by 1 pt
 + (Ctrl (VSCode) or Alt (N++) or Alt+Shift (macOS)) + Mouse Click to add an additional cursor wherever the mouse is.
-+ Ctrl + Shift + , to duplicate current editor on the other pane
++ Ctrl + Shift + , to duplicate current vasu editor on the other pane
 + Ctrl + Home/End to jump to beginning/end of the file
 + Alt+up/down to move fast (editor action)
 + Alt-U/D or Alt-PgUp/Down scroll fast